The Gruffalo and Tiger Rock

 Conclusion about the visit

-Chessington World of Adventures remains my first port of call for the three theme parks located near London.
-The three major innovations of the last five years all have their raison d’être and can convince completely or to a greater extent.
-Since a revision of the walkthrough Hocus Pocus Hall has already been teased, one can continue to look forward to the future.
-Either way, you should always include the park in your UK planning, especially if you’ve never been over there and want to visit a theme park near London.
+Of the three theme parks near London, Chessington World of Adventures remains my first port of call.
+The three major additions of the last five years all have their place and are all either fully or largely successful.
+With a revamp of the Hocus Pocus Hall walkthrough already announced, we can look forward to more to come.
+In any case, it’s a park to include in your UK plans, especially if you’ve never been there and want to visit a theme park near London.

 What is your opinion about Scorpion Express, Gruffalo’s River Ride Adventure and Tiger Rock at Chessington World of Adventures?
 Just write it in the comment field below the report or visit our social media channels: